 Also, PLEASE, PLEASE, PLEASE DO NOT start randomly supplementing with iodine unless you are working with a knowledgeable practitioner.
 You can do WAY more harm than good.
-Some practitioner are very well versed in using iodine and since it can be so tricky for those with autoimmune thyroid issues, you need to use caution if you do start supplementing.
+Some practitioners are very well versed in using iodine and since it can be so tricky for those with autoimmune thyroid issues, you need to use caution if you do start supplementing.

 I also have a wide range of thyroid health posts on this site that are a great starting place for anyone with thyroid disease.

 Read all of my thyroid health articles here.